-Whether it’s Apache, Nginx, ILS, or anything else, web servers are at the core of online services, and web log analysis can reveal a treasure trove…
+Whether it’s Apache, Nginx, ILS, or anything else, web servers are at the core of online services, and web log monitoring and analysis can reveal a…

 The value of log files goes far beyond their traditional remit of diagnosing and troubleshooting issues reported in production.

 They provide a wealth of information about your systems’ health and behavior, helping you spot issues as they emerge.
-By aggregating and analyzing your log file data in real-time, you can proactively monitor your network, servers, user workstations, and applications for signs of trouble.
+By aggregating and monitoring log file data in real-time, you can proactively monitor your network, servers, user workstations, and applications for signs of trouble.

 In this article, we’re looking specifically at Windows event logs – also known as system logs – from how they are generated to the insights they can offer, particularly in the all-important security realm.